ajardolino3/hubitat-ble-gateway/README.md

 # How Do I Install and Configure this App?

 First, install the app and device driver code in your Hubitat Hub.
 1. Make sure the Hubitat Package Manager is installed.
+If not, please see instructions here: https://hubitatpackagemanager.hubitatcommunity.com/installing.html
 2. Go to the "Apps" section of your Hubitat Hub and click "Hubitat Package Manager".
 3. Click "Install".
 4. Choose the option to "Browse by Tags".